Hashim123132/Hashim-e-commerce-layout/README.md

-This file was first created with html and then converted to JSX.
+This file was first created with html and then converted to JSX for React.